 "I am specifically looking for a position in a facility like this because of it's excellent emergency care ....."

 5. What have been your most significant accomplishments to date?

 Describe achievements that relate to this nursing job.
 Take specific examples and describe how your approach benefited the patient and/or facility.

-What do you consider your strengths and weaknesses as a nursing professional?
+6. What are your strengths and weaknesses as a nursing professional?